stubegru/stubegru/README.md

 # Deployment

 Stubegru itself does not offer any built in tools for deploying the software on a server.
-I use [git-ftp](https://git-ftp.github.io/) for deployment, so you can find `.git-ftp-ignore` and `.git-ftp-include` files in the repo's root folder.
+We use [git-ftp](https://git-ftp.github.io/) for deployment, so you can find `.git-ftp-ignore` and `.git-ftp-include` files in the repo's root folder.
 You can read more about [our git-ftp deploy workflow](https://gist.github.com/superjojo140/97d06c4c46f8d50f251a83cc2397b68c).